 Scripps is San Diego’s leader in stroke prevention, life-saving stroke treatment and stroke rehabilitation.
-All five Scripps Health hospital campuses have earned the Stroke Gold Plus Quality Achievement Award by the American Heart Association/American Stroke Association for delivering high-quality, life-saving stroke care.
+For the fifth consecutive year, all five Scripps Health hospital campuses — Scripps Memorial Hospital Encinitas, Scripps Memorial Hospital Green, Scripps Memorial Hospital La Jolla, Scripps Mercy Hospital Chula Vista and Scripps Mercy Hospital San Diego — have earned the Stroke Gold Plus Quality Achievement Award by the American Heart Association/American Stroke Association for delivering high-quality, life-saving stroke care.
 The awards, which are part of the AHA/ASA’s Get With The Guidelines stroke program, recognize hospitals across the United States that consistently comply with patient management quality measures.

 A stroke happens when a blood vessel that provides oxygen and nutrients to the brain is blocked or ruptures.
 Without oxygen, brain cells start to die within minutes.
 The severity of a stroke depends on where the blood flow is blocked, and how many brain cells are affected.

 According to the American Heart Association, in the United States someone has a stroke about every 40 seconds.
 It accounts for 1 of every 19 deaths and is a leading cause of serious long-term disability.